aham-oudeis/Training/launch_school/RB170-Networking-Foundations/Notes/asymmetric_encryption.md

 p (6**101) % 17 # => 7
 ```

 Now both Alice and Bob arrive at the same number 7, which they can use as a symmetric key.
+Alice can use this symmetric key to send her pincode to Bob and Bob can use 7 to decipher the encrypted pincode.

 Based on the publicly available information, it is kinda hard to arrive at 7.
 That is, based on the function (7**(numbeer)) % 17 and the numbers 6 and 11, it is rather hard to generate 7.
 When the primes are really huge, the decryption becomes astronomically difficult.